MingboHong/YOLA/README.md

 <h4 align = "center"> <sup>2</sup>Kuaishou Technology</center></h4>
 <h4 align = "center"> <sup>3</sup>University of Electronic Science and Technology of China</center></h4>

-This is the official implementation of our NeurIPS2024 paper， YOLA-You-Only-Look-Around-Learning-Illumination-Invariant-Feature-for-Low-light-Object-Detection.

 The code is coming soon.